Moldova 1

 Moldova 1 is the national Moldovan television channel, operated by the national public broadcaster, Teleradio-Moldova.

 History

 Moldova 1 was launched on 30 April 1958, at 7:00 pm, with a welcome speech from the society and party structures.
-During the first years, it broadcast two times a week on Friday and Sunday.
+During the first years, it only broadcast twice a week on Friday and Sunday.
 In 1996, the daily volume of television programs was 13 hours.
-After multiple variations, this figure currently reaches 24 hours.
+After multiple variations, the channel now broadcasts round the clock.

 On 4 February 2025, Moldova 1 became available in Transnistria.